invidian/secure-and-reproducible-arch-linux/README.md

 ##### Attack vectors for remote backup storage with Borg

 Attack vectors for remote backup storage with Borg are omitted, as they would be too complex to be feasible.
 An attacker would need to bypass almost all of your security measures to get access to your backups, it would probably be easier to get access to your personal device instead.

+### Summary

+To summarize all describe attack vectors, here is the list of recommended best practices to follow:

+- Never leave your devices unattended unlocked.
+- If you leave your machine for longer period, hibernate it to remove disk encryption keys from memory.
+- Do not use your Master Password or Master PIN on untrusted hardware.
+- Keep your software up to date to protect it from known vulnerabilities.
+- Use VPN service on your devices, especially when working in untrusted network environment (e.g. Hotels).

+The list above lists behavior practices.
+Other best practices are more one-time, like:

+- Using unique passwords with at least 256 bits of entropy
+- Using FIDO2 where possible
+- Using U2F where possible
+- Using GPG keys where possible

 ## Requirements